KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 3. Maximum owed to IDA
 4. Most recent payment
 5. Who has the most loans
+6. Find the average service charge rate

 ### 1. Findings

 There were 1,109,994 rows of total data - which held 13,704 rows of data for Nicaragua.
 Bangladesh had the most transactions, which Cape Verde having the least.
 The maximum owed to IDA is 793,256,127.64 and the last payment recorded was on 12/31/14 from the borrower, Ministry of Finance.
-Bangladesh again came in first place with 1,885,305,576,348.22 in loans.
+Bangladesh again came in first place with 1,885,305,576,348.22 in loans and the average service charge rate was 0.778.

 ### 2. The International Development Association (IDA) Data